Malizor/lift/README.md

 * Inheritance of remotes and environment across sub-test suites
   → For example, remotes can be defined in the top folder and used below
 * Only one command to run all or specific tests: `lift`
+* Export XUnit reports, for easy integration with Jenkins & friends

 ### Documentation